cobi-bike/Module-News/README.md

 ## Overview
 This module utilizes [Newsapi.org](https://newsapi.org/register) to poll the latest news from various news outlets.
-The Node.js backend acts as a Newsapi.org proxy and serves a static page to the client, which allows the user to switch between headlines, read it's description and add it to his read-later list.
+The Node.js backend acts as a Newsapi.org proxy and serves a static page to the client, which allows the user to switch between headlines, read its description and add it to his read-later list.

 ## Installation and Setup